orbitsdev/lucyapp/COORDINATOR_ROLE.md

 # Coordinator Role Guide

-This document outlines the responsibilities, workflows, and features available to users with the **Coordinator** role in the GAMBLE Mobile App.
+This document outlines the responsibilities, workflows, and features available to users with the **Coordinator** role in the Lucky Betting app.

 ## Role Overview

 The Coordinator is the administrative user with the highest level of access in the system.
-Coordinators manage the overall betting operations, including user management, game configuration, and financial reporting.
+Coordinators manage the overall betting operations, including user management, game configuration, financial reporting, and can also perform teller functions when needed.

 ```
 +---------------------+